adrianfurlanc/obsidian-university/Notes/The Cookie Cutter Student Mindset.md

 In contrast, school had killed my childhood curiosity.

-In school, I was forced to do endless assignments, tests, essays, quizzes, and homework. **Instead of learning for the sake of learning in itself, I learned to get the best grade on the test.**
+In school, I was forced to do endless tests, essays, quizzes, and homework. **Instead of learning for the sake of learning in itself, I learned to get the best grade on the test.**

 But the worst part about school, by far, was the notetaking.
 Notetaking brought these thoughts to my head:
 - Boredom